danwt/event-2022-hackatom/README.md

 yarn serve;
 ```

-## Considerations for developing your appchain

-You are welcome to explore the [Ignite CLI](https://docs.ignite.com/), a CLI tool that lets you seamlessly deploy a Cosmos-SDK appchain.

 ## Developing custom Consumer app logic

 The `hackatom` branch of `cosmos-sdk/interchain-security` contains a `hello` module which can be used as a template module for implementing custom logic on top of the base Consumer app.
 Please take a look at `interchain-security/x/hello` for the module template, and the wiring in `interchain-security/app/consumer/app.go`.
 Ultimately the easiest way to create a Consumer app chain during the hackathon is to start from `interchain-security/app/consumer`.

 The basis of the Consumer app chain is very close to what [Ignite CLI](https://docs.ignite.com/) gives you.
 Ignite (formerly 'Starport') is a tool that makes it very easy to create all the boilerplate needed for a brand new chain, module, query or transaction.

 Please note, Consumer chains can run arbitrary application logic, this includes having a native token, governance, IBC communication and anything you can think of!
 So be creative, and definitely don't be concerned about scalability or security issues.
-Consumer chains will be run on different hardware, enabling full horizontal scalability.
+Consumer chains will be run on different hardware, enabling full horizontal scalability, and security is shared from the Cosmos Hub.